andriinero/andriinero/README.md

 ### 👋 Hey there!
 I'm Andrii Nehrov
 - 💻 I've been coding in JavaScript/TypeScript primarily for over 3 years
-- 🌖 I'm learning NextJS and Nvim plugin development at the moment
+- 🌖 I'm learning NextJS and Lua at the moment
 - 📚 I'm currently working on AI-based web app to help people learn languages
 - 🔖 @andriinero everywhere